-If you are ready to plan a trip to Greece here are some useful links to help you plan your trip including airlines which fly there, vaccinations and social impact projects in the country.
+If you are ready to plan your Greek trip, here are some useful links to help you plan your trip including airlines which fly there, vaccinations and social impact projects in the country.

-Budget – £45 a day
+Budget – €100+ a day

-Like most other European capitals, Athens can be quite expensive.
+How much does a trip to Greece cost?
+I recommend budgeting at least €100 a day if you are staying in accommodation that isn't a hostel.
+Like most other European capitals, Athens solo travel can be quite expensive.
 Islands popular with tourists such as Santorini and Mykonos are quite pricey as well.
-However, anywhere off the beaten tourist path you can expect prices to be reasonable.
+However, anywhere off the beaten tourist path, you can expect prices to be reasonable.

 Current Time in Athens

 Population – 10.6 million

 Language Spoken in Greece – Greek, but English is also widely spoken in the capital and the tourism industry.

 Best Time to Go Greece – May and June.

 Local Etiquette & Customs in Greece

 Did you know?
 Greece is famous for its olives and its olive oil.
 Olive trees can live to be literally thousands of years old, and scientists claim that a few of the country’s olive trees likely date back to the time of ancient Greece in the 4th Century.